rancherfederal/carbide-docs/README.md

 # install docusaurus & dependencies from package.json
 npm install # make sure you are in the root of the dir containing `package.json`
+# yarn install # if npm install did not work

 # test the installation
 npx docusaurus --version